Getting Started with NLP and spaCy Transcripts

 0:37 Now this is a visualization that is pretty big, so I need to scroll to see it properly.
 There's two sentences here that are being plotted,

-0:47 and what you're also seeing here is yet another property that Spacy does provide you.
+0:47 and what you're also seeing here is yet another property that spaCy does provide you.
 We have the token here with the part of speech attached,

-0:54 but there are also grammatical relationships between the tokens that Spacy can estimate on your behalf, and these are also shown in this visualization.
+0:54 but there are also grammatical relationships between the tokens that spaCy can estimate on your behalf, and these are also shown in this visualization.

 1:04 There are, however, also other visualizations possible.
 If you're interested in grammar, this might be cool,